List of Soul Eater characters: Sid Barrett

 Sid Barrett (死人・バレット, Shido Baretto) is a DWMA teacher and meister who is fatally stabbed in the head with a miniature Statue of Liberty and revived as a zombie by Franken Stein at the beginning of the story as part of a remedial lesson for Maka, Soul, Black Star, and Tsubaki.
 His name is a pun on the words 死, meaning "dead", and 人, meaning "person".
 He frequently refers to himself as "the kind of man he was" when he was alive, despite behaving exactly the same way as if he had never been killed.
 He always wears a hat or headband to cover the hole left in his head when he was killed.
 He is shown not to like his current appearance as shown when Crona was frightened of him.
-This made him go through melancholy and made him wish he never came back to life.
+This saddened him and made him wish he never came back to life.
 He is a surrogate father to Black Star, who he had spared and taken in as an infant during DWMA's extermination of the Star Clan.
 He employs ninja-like skills in battle, using his powers as a zombie to instantaneously burrow underground and surprise his opponent.
 His weapon partner, Mira Naigus (ミーラ・ナイグス, Mīra Naigusu), takes the form of a combat knife and specializes in setting traps such as tripwires and explosives.
 Naigus also acts as DWMA's physical education teacher, and replaces Medusa as the school nurse.